 Second, TALU/BCG approach also discounts technological and practical advancement that may assist with discharge treatment and the restoration of degraded Beneficial Uses over time.
 For instance, redevelopment of urban and suburban areas using practices to capture and/or infiltrate storm water to boost water supplies is expected to reduce the hydromodification impacts to streams, and thus provide opportunities over time for stream rehabilitation.

 Third, the determination of each stream’s individual expectations across the San Diego Region would need to rely on modeling efforts or extensive monitoring for each stream, followed by a formal regulatory-process determination of the “best attainable” condition for each stream.
-While it is possible for models to be developed to predict the Biological Condition of a stream (e.g. Beck et al. under review), models are largely land-scape based, and thus are not suitable for determining actual water quality condition, as they may over or under-estimate beneficial use attainment.
+While it is possible for models to be developed to predict the Biological Condition of a stream (e.g. Beck et al.2019), models are largely land-scape based, and thus are not suitable for determining actual water quality condition, as they may over or under-estimate beneficial use attainment.
 Models do not consider site-specific or drainage-area specific implementation efforts to address pollutants and/or restore habitat.
 The monitoring efforts would be time and resource intensive for both the San Diego Water Board, regulated entities, and the public, as all streams within the Region would likely require classification within the Basin Plan as Basin Plan amendments, and with improvement over time would require the San Diego Water Board to conduct further Basin Plan amendments to reclassify improved streams.
 This process, which would be subject to public and peer review, would require additional potential impacts due to enhanced monitoring requirements to make waterbody determinations for all stream segments in the region on a continuous basis.

 For these reasons the TALU/BCG Alternative does not meet the project’s goal and intent, and thus is not the preferred alternative.